VidyaNayak02/Global-Air-Pollution-Linear-Regression/README.md

 ### Key Learning

-> Feature scaling may have little effect on ordinary Linear Regression but can be much more important for distance-dependent and scale-sensitive algorithms.
+> Feature scaling may have little effect on ordinary Univariate Linear Regression but can be much more important for distance-dependent and scale-sensitive algorithms.

 ---